-If you’re a fan of the German language or German culture, you might want to think about finding great dog names inspired by it.
+If you’re a fan of the German language or German culture, you might want to think that you should name your dog accordingly.
 Doing so means taking some time to not only look at the dog names with German origins that are the most popular, but also figuring out what those names mean.
 Fortunately, this guide can help you to figure out the perfect German name for your pet.

 Male German Dog Names

 One of the great things about picking dog names in German is that you can actually get a great sampling of names that are both very common in the United States as well as names that seem a little more exotic.
 Knowing what they all mean, though, can help you to figure out a name that not only sounds great but that can do a good job of helping to represent your dog’s personality.

 Looking alphabetically, the list of German dog names starts with Alaric, a name which means ‘noble ruler’ followed by Ancel (deity) and Arvin (friend to all/everyone).
 We’ve also got the excellent dog name Axel, which sounds tough but actually means ‘peaceful’.
 If you’re looking for something tougher, though, you’ll find it in names like Ballard (warrior) or even Barrett (strong like/strength of a bear).
 Blitz is likewise a fairly tough name in and of itself, but one of the most popular dog names (Chance) is actually of German origin as well.